 The fine estate of Roagna has long roots in the commune of Barbaresco, having been started very early in the twentieth century by Vincenzo Roagna.
 Vincenzo passed on the reigns to his son Giovanni Roagna, who in his turn saw his son Alfredo succeed him as the head of the estate.
-Today the property is run by the fifth generation of the family, Luca Roagna.
-Luca was born in 1980, and succeeded to the winemaking for the property soon after his graduation from oenological school in 2001.
-The style of the estate’s wines has been consistently safeguarded down through all five generations of Roagna family members who have steered the property, with the wines made in a very traditional and classic style.
+Today the property is run by Luca Roagna, the fifth generation of the family.
+Luca was born in 1980, and succeeded to winemaking for the property soon after his graduation from oenological school in 2001.
+The style of the estate’s wines has been carefully passed down through all five generations of Roagna family, with the wines made in a very traditional and classic style.
 These are deep, complex and structured wines that are built to age and handsomely reward cellaring.

 The vinification techniques employed in the Roagna cellars have not changed a bit with Luca Roagna taking the helm.
 The fermentation still includes a full sixty day maceration before aging in large, Slavonian oak botti for anywhere from three to five years (depending on the quality of the vintage) prior to bottling.
 The wines are bottled unfined and unfiltered, and often the estate will also hold back the wines for several years of further bottle aging prior to release.
 In addition to their fine Barbaresco and Barolo bottlings, the property also makes a Nebbiolo Langhe Rosso cuvée from younger vines in their Barbaresco and Barolo holdings, a chewy and intensely flavored Dolcetto, and a white wine that is a blend of 95% chardonnay and 5% nebbiolo (vinified without the skins) which they label as Langhe Bianco Solea.
 The Langhe Bianco Solea is held for three years prior to release by the winery, and is a medium-full, fresh and pure white that typically offers up an aromatic blend of pear, flowers, a touch of honey and pastry cream.